WeblateOrg/weblate/docs/user/checks.rst

 Source and translated do not both end with a full stop.
 Full stop is also checked in various language variants (Chinese, Japanese, Devanagari or Urdu).

-Whet the original string is a sentence, the translated one should be sentence as well to be consistent within the translated content.
+When the original string is a sentence, the translated one should be a sentence as well to be consistent within the translated content.

 .. _check-end-colon: